inesp/inesp.github.io/about.md

 permalink: /about/
 ---

 Hi, my name is Ines Panker.
-I'm a software engineer by trade and an explorer at heart.
+I'm a Software Engineer by trade and an Explorer at heart.

 I've been building software **for almost 2 decades** — writing code, shaping architecture, and leading teams.
 I started my journey in **Java**, surfed the PHP wave, and for the past decade, **Python** has been my weapon of choice.